-US Embassy Shares Guildelines for World Cup Fans to Get American Visa and What to Avoid
+US Embassy Shares Guidelines for World Cup Fans to Get American Visa and What to Avoid

-- The US Embassy in Ghana has outlined the visa processes for Ghanaians attending the 2026 FIFA World Cup
+- The US Embassy in Ghana has outlined the visa processes for citizens who wish to attend the 2026 FIFA World Cup

 - Consul General Elliot Fertik shared the guidelines, warning against overstaying visas to avoid long-term entry bans

-- He noted that there has been a drop in visa wait times and encouraged early applications for prospective travellers
+- He noted that there has been a drop in US visa wait times and encouraged prospective travellers to apply early

-The United States Embassy in Ghana has outlined the visa application process for Ghanaians planning to attend the 2026 FIFA World Cup in the United States, warning that violations such as overstaying could result in long-term entry bans.
+The United States Embassy in Ghana has outlined the visa application process for citizens planning to attend the 2026 FIFA World Cup, warning that violations such as overstaying could result in long-term entry bans.

 Consul General Elliot Fertik disclosed this at media training for journalists and content creators held at the Embassy in Accra, where he walked attendees through requirements, procedures, and common pitfalls.